Active case

 What is Ozempic?

 In 2018, Novo Nordisk expanded the use of semaglutide beyond diabetes.
-A clinical trial targeted overweight and obese patients globally, aiming to tackle obesity-related health issues.
+A clinical trial targeted overweight and obese patients globally, aiming to tackle obesity-related health problem.
 Results showed weekly semaglutide plus lifestyle intervention led to sustained weight loss for those involved in the trial.

 How does Ozempic work for weight loss?